clocklimited/navy-clock-prepare/README.md

 * Copy prepare directory to application specfic subdirectory of the build directory
 * Run npm run-script build inside the application subdirectory
 * Clean up the application subdirectory of any non application files
+* Tar up the application subdirectory and place in /tmp
-* Issue an 'rsync' order to other [Captains](http://github.com/microadam/navy-captain)
+* Start up a HTTP server on a random port and issue a order to other ['\'requestBuild\''](https://github.com/clocklimited/navy-clock-request-build) order to other [Captains](http://github.com/microadam/navy-captain)
+* Remove the tar file in /tmp

 This order assumes that the following configuration keys have been added to the [Admiral](http://github.com/microadam/navy-admiral) for the application you are trying to prepare: